-Debbie Reynolds rushed to hospital after possible stroke: paramedics | The Japan Times
+Film great Debbie Reynolds dead at 84, day after daughter Carrie Fisher passed on | The Japan Times

-LOS ANGELES – Film legend Debbie Reynolds was rushed to hospital Wednesday after suffering a possible stroke, a day after the death of her movie star daughter Carrie Fisher, emergency services and U.S. media said.
+The film legend Reynolds had been rushed to a hospital Wednesday after suffering a possible stroke, a day after her movie star daughter Carrie Fisher died, emergency services and U.S. media said.

 A spokeswoman for the Los Angeles Fire Department told AFP paramedics responded to a request for medical aid at the Beverly Hills home of Todd Fisher, Reynolds’s son, just after 1:00 p.m.
 (2100 GMT).

-The spokeswoman would not confirm it was the 84-year-old icon but said “an adult female patient in fair to serious condition” had been transported to the nearby Cedars-Sinai hospital.
+The spokeswoman would not confirm at the time it was the 84-year-old icon but said “an adult female patient in fair to serious condition” had been transported to the nearby Cedars-Sinai hospital.

 Reynolds “just suffered a medical emergency, which we’re told is a possible stroke,” reported celebrity news portal TMZ, adding that she had been distraught since Fisher’s death following a heart attack.